feedhenry/fh-fhc/doc/ota.md

 ## DESCRIPTION

-This command can be used to return the OTA installer URL of a Feedhenry application.
+This command can be used to return the OTA (Over The Air) installer URL of a Feedhenry application.
 To function, you must have an 'In-House' distribution certificate installed in the Feedhenry Studio.
 This command returns both the OTA install URL and a corresponding convenience short URL.

 e.g.
 fhc ota app=mfLkParVTDcr80-uEk8OhEfT destination=iphone config=distribution keypass=password certpass= version=4.0